Undergraduate Program in Physics

 - The structure of DNA -- co-discovered by a physicist.

-An undergraduate degree in physics will provide you with the skills to pursue a wide variety of careers, and many people find the subject so fascinating that they go on to pursue Masters or PhD degrees.
+An undergraduate degree in physics will provide you with the skills to pursue a wide variety of careers, and many people go on to pursue Masters or PhD degrees.
 Physics bachelors graduates who choose to go straight into full-time employment readily find jobs in industry.
 Five years after obtaining their degrees, physics graduates have careers in diverse fields including basic and applied research in academia and industry, development of computer platforms and computer software, management, education, and R&D for the military.
-Our programs are designed to give you, in addition to the fundamentals of physics, a broad range of skills in laboratory techniques, critical thinking, computer use, and teamwork, which will serve you well in your chosen career.

-The Physics Department at Washington University is a medium-size department with nationally and internationally renown research groups in the fields of astroparticle physics, condensed matter physics and materials, biophysics and medical physics, nuclear physics, and particle physics.
-The department presently offers a major and minor in Physics, and a minor in Biophysics.
-Undergraduate students have the possibility to enroll in a large number of specialized courses and to actively participate in the cutting-edge research carried through at the department.
+The Physics Department at Washington University is a medium-size department with nationally and internationally renowned research groups in the fields of astroparticle physics, condensed matter physics and materials, biophysics and medical physics, nuclear physics, and particle physics.
+The department presently offers a major and minor in Physics, a minor in Astrophysics and Astroparticle Physics and a minor in Biophysics.
+Undergraduate students have the possibility to enroll in a large number of specialized courses and to actively participate in research within the department.